junxit/us-congress-bills-111/metadata.md

 - 2010-07-30 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6559)
 - 2010-07-30 — The previous question was ordered pursuant to the rule. (consideration: CR H6558)
 - 2010-07-30 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2010-08-03 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-08-04 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 510.